Hardcoded Business Rules - Why a Business Rules Engine Is the Smarter Choice ?

 February 6, 2025

-In this article, we’ll break down the hidden costs of hardcoded business rules, why this approach is a bottleneck for innovation, and how a Business Rules Engine (BRE) provides a more efficient, scalable, and secure solution.
+In this article, we'll break down the hidden costs of hardcoded business rules, why this approach is a bottleneck for innovation and growth, and how a modern Business Rules Engine (BRE) provides a more efficient, scalable, and secure solution for managing business rules.

 Why Hardcoded Business Rules Are a Problem

 When business rules are embedded directly into application code, even minor changes require IT intervention.
-A simple policy update or regulatory adjustment can take weeks or even months to implement, as it requires:For industries like insurance, banking, or healthcare—where regulations change frequently—this rigid structure slows response time and increases compliance risk.
+A simple policy update or regulatory adjustment can take weeks or even months to implement, involving:

 • Code modifications